kamranahmedse/developer-roadmap/src/roadmaps/system-design/content/104-consistency-patterns/102-strong-consistency.md

 # Strong Consistency

-After a write, reads will see it.
-Data is replicated synchronously.
-This approach is seen in file systems and RDBMSes.
-Strong consistency works well in systems that need transactions.
+After an update is made to the data, it will be immediately visible to any subsequent read operations.
+The data is replicated in a synchronous manner, ensuring that all copies of the data are updated at the same time.

 To learn more, visit the following links: